Skip to Content Top

 Need More Help?
 Talk To Our Professional Roofing Team Near You.

 If you're still having trouble getting rid of the moss on your roof or would like an expert opinion, it's time to call in a professional.
-Our experienced team will be able to inspect your roof and decide the best course of action for removing the moss.
+Our experienced residential roofers will be able to inspect your roof and decide the best course of action for removing the moss.
 In some cases, we can provide the roof cleaning service ourselves.

 Keep in mind that in some situations, years of moss growth may require a roof replacement.
 Our team members can accurately assess the problem and recommend other measures you can take to prevent moss from growing back in the future.
 Contact a Mighty Dog Roofing location in your area to schedule a consultation.